How to Train Your MAML to Excel in Few-Shot Classification: Discussion and Conclusion

+There have been an abundance of ``novel'' algorithms proposed for few-shot classification~\citep{hospedales2020meta,wang2020generalizing}.
+In these papers, MAML~\citep{FinnAL17Model} is frequently considered as a baseline, but shows inferior results.
+This raises our interests.
+Is it because MAML is not suitable for few-shot classification, or is it because MAML has not been applied appropriately to the problem?

-We provide a series of analyses and observations of MAML for few-shot classification, in terms of hyper-parameter tuning and its sensitivity to the inherent permutations in few-shot task generations.
-With a large number of inner loop gradient steps (in both meta-training and meta-testing), MAML can achieve comparable results to many existing algorithms.
-By further incorporating a forced permutation-invariant treatment, we present \ourmethod, which arrives at the state-of-the-art accuracy of five-shot tasks, without introducing any extra sub-networks.
+We thus conduct a series of analyses on MAML for few-shot classification, including hyper-parameter tuning and the sensitivity to the permutations of class label assignments in few-shot tasks.
+We find that by using a large number of inner loop gradient steps (in both meta-training and meta-testing), MAML can achieve comparable results to many existing algorithms.
+By further making MAML permutation-invariant to the class label assignments, we present \ourmethod, which outperforms many existing algorithms on five-shot tasks, without the need to add extra sub-networks.
 We hope that \ourmethod could serve as a strong baseline for future work in few-shot classification.